-We reached out to the editors of a couple of leading recruitment blogs and requested if we could write a few articles on their blog.
+We reached out to the editors of a couple of leading recruitment blogs and requested if we could write a few articles on their blogs.
 The topics of these articles were pre-researched and customized for different blogs based on the content they published.
-We got a positive reply from more than 70% publishers.
+We got a positive reply from more than 70% of publishers.
 Guest posting helped us create a brand and get some quality traffic on Recruiterflow.

 Going a step further in supporting our customers

 We were personally in touch with our customers starting from Day 0.
-We would call them regularly for feedback, solve their issues within hours and give a serious consideration to their feedback.
+We would call them regularly for feedback, solve their issues within hours and give serious consideration to their feedback.
 Since our customers were happy with us and our product, a number of them referred us to their friends who adopted our product.

 Lessons to be learned

 We are still very early in our journey.
 Sometime down the time, we may realize that some of these methods are not scalable.
 However, the beauty of these methods is that they can be executed easily.
 Yes, it takes some time and hard work to figure out what’s working and what’s not for your product, but once figured out it becomes easier to scale the methods to an extent.

 Always start marketing your product long before launch.
 You don’t need a product to get customers.